ENERGY SOURCES AND STORAGE DEVICES

 basic design of wind mill.
 Holland is famous

-2. 6.“During the day, the air above the land
+for its wind mills. - 6.“During the day, the air above the land

 heats up more quickly than the air over